beerecca/teampage/README.md

 To deploy the backend, you will need an admin login to your Google Apps account.
 You will need to create a new project in the [google console](https://console.cloud.google.com) with a service account that has domain-wide delegation enabled and the OAuth 2 scope: 'https://www.googleapis.com/auth/admin.directory.user.readonly' enabled.

 Save the following environment variables in a file called secrets.dev.yml:
- - GOOGLE_CLIENT_EMAIL (this is the service account id, ending in iam.gserviceaccount.com)
+- GOOGLE_CLIENT_EMAIL: (this is the service account id, ending in iam.gserviceaccount.com)
- - GOOGLE_ADMIN_EMAIL (the email address of an admin user at your company)
+- GOOGLE_ADMIN_EMAIL: (the email address of an admin user at your company)
- - GOOGLE_PRIVATE_KEY (created when you create your service account)
+- GOOGLE_PRIVATE_KEY: (created when you create your service account, [use | to format](http://www.yaml.org/spec/1.2/spec.html#id2795688))
- - BUCKET_NAME (name of the bucket serverless will create to store your html)
+- BUCKET_NAME: (name of the bucket serverless will create to store your html - must be [globally unique](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html))
- - SETTINGS_TABLE (name of the dynamodb table serverless will create to store your selected users)
+- SETTINGS_TABLE: (name of the dynamodb table serverless will create to store your selected users)
- - DOMAIN (your google apps domain)
+- DOMAIN: (your google apps domain)

 You can also use the [apis explorer](https://developers.google.com/apis-explorer/#p/admin/directory_v1/directory.users.list) to test the directory api.